Why Modeling Beats Rule-Based Segmentation

 Actually, if a company is using some RFM (Recency, Frequency, Monetary Value) data for targeting, that is not so bad.
 At least it’s taking a look at what actually happened in terms of monetary transactions, not just clicks and page views, along with basic demographic data.

-Let's look at the specific reasons why marketers should consider data modeling techniques more seriously and ditch rule-based segmentation.
+Let's look at the specific reasons why marketers should consider modeling techniques more seriously and ditch rule-based segmentation.

 Reason No. 1: Variable Selection